kenyee/requery-wiki/Immutable-types.md

 You can combine requery annotations (and even some JPA annotations) for use with immutable types.
-However there are some limitations to consider when using immutable types.
+However there are some limitations to consider when using immutable types:

-Limitations to consider:

 * Immutable types cannot contain relational links (however you can have foreign keys)
 * Immutable types cannot have lazy loading or change tracking